mork-optimization/mork/docs/quickstart/troubleshooting.md

 }
 ```

-If a custom SolutionBuilder implementation is provided by the user, the default ReflectiveSolutionBuilder is automatically disabled.
+If a custom SolutionBuilder implementation is provided by the user, the default strategy is automatically disabled.